-One purpose is to reverse a perceived trend in students taking non-academic qualifications which the government feel do not carry real weight for entry to higher education or for getting a job.
+One purpose is to reverse a perceived trend in students taking too many non -academic qualifications which the government feel do not carry sufficient weight for entry to higher education or employment.

-Another purpose is to encourage more students to take core subjects such as modern foreign languages, history or geography at Key Stage 4 and to encourage students from disadvantaged backgrounds to take academic subjects.
+Another purpose is to encourage more students to take core subjects such as Modern Foreign Languages, History or Geography at Key Stage 4 and to encourage students from disadvantaged backgrounds to take academic subjects.